Travel, experience, conserve with

 2. Days 2-3 : Explore the Forest of Dean & Wye Valley

-On our first full day exploring the Forest of Dean we will take in a few key locations, one being the RSPB’s wonderful Nagshead Reserve with its oaks and mixed woodland, with some veterans planted here in the 19th century for the English Navy.
-Following the nature trails, we have chances of seeing redstart, hawfinch, wood warbler and pied flycatcher.
-The pied flycatcher colonised the Forest of Dean due to nest boxes put out in the 1940s, and the monitoring of these nest boxes since then makes it the longest-running nest monitoring project in the UK.
-Other species we may see here and throughout the forest include buzzard, goshawk, mandarin duck, dipper, grey wagtail and crossbill.
+On our first full day exploring the Forest of Dean we take in a few key locations, one being the RSPB’s wonderful Nagshead Reserve with its oaks and mixed woodland, with some veterans planted here in the 19th century for the English Navy.
+Following the nature trails, we have chances of seeing or hearing redstart, hawfinch, firecrest, garden warbler and pied flycatcher.
+The pied flycatcher colonised the Forest of Dean due to nest boxes put out in the 1930s, and the monitoring of these nest boxes since then makes it the longest-running nest monitoring project in the UK.
+Other species we may see here and throughout the Forest include buzzard, goshawk, mandarin duck, dipper, grey wagtail and crossbill.
+There's also a very healthy song thrush population.

 The following day we venture to the eastern side of the Forest escarpment and into the Severn Vale.
 One of the main species we’ll be hoping to encounter today is nightingale at the RSPB’s reserve at Highnam Woods, close to the city of Gloucester.
 Here, the nightingale is at the very western extremity of its world range.
 After, we visit Symond’s Yat Rock, probably one of the most beautiful and iconic views in all of England, and of course is home to its famous nesting peregrine falcons.
-The high promontory, accessed through impressive Iron Age earthworks gives dramatic views over the River Wye and south Herefordshire.
-Many of the resident breeding birds will often pass beneath us from our viewpoint, including peregrines and ravens commuting to their nests on adjacent limestone cliffs.
+The high promontory, accessed through impressive Iron Age earthworks, gives dramatic views over the River Wye and south Herefordshire.
+Many of the resident breeding birds often pass beneath us from our viewpoint, including peregrines, buzzards and ravens commuting to their nests on adjacent limestone cliffs.
+Also, we may see a number of other spectacular birds, with goshawk, red kite and sparrowhawk being just some of these species.
+In addition, there might be the chance of goosanders, nesting grey herons and even cliff-nesting Canada geese!

 3. Day 4: Morning excursion & departure